marc-git/Find-These-Files/README.md

 Warning
 --------
 I don't make any warranty about the reliability of this script.
 I wouldn't use it for critical files without first understanding the underlying methods in the code.
 You should do the same.

+Note that with the recently added functionality for creating a copy of unduplicated files, you could easily overwrite existing files accidently.
+With great power comes great responsibility... :)